 Also, having a predictable schedule, which includes a consistent bedtime routine, can help your baby feel more safe and secure.
 Plus, knowing what to expect and when can cue that it’s time for sleep – and make it easier for them to fall asleep.

-Plus, with the 4-month sleep regression coming up, having the start of a schedule in place can help your little one navigate this period of growth with more ease.
+With the 4-month sleep regression coming up, having the start of a schedule in place can also help your little one navigate this period of growth with more ease.
 For more on sleep regressions, please read our article on why they happen and how to handle them.

 Final Thoughts

-We understand it can be frustrating or confusing learning about and adjusting to your baby’s sleep schedule.
-Luckily, at 3-months-old your baby’s sleep schedule naturally will start to become more predictable, and with the help of sleep support tools like smart Sleep Coach, all parents can help their baby navigate this stage of sleep with ease.
+We understand it can be frustrating or confusing learning about and adjusting to your baby’s everchanging sleep schedules.
+Luckily, a 3-months-old sleep schedule naturally will start to become more predictable, and with the help of sleep support tools like Smart Sleep Coach, all parents can help their baby navigate this stage of sleep with ease.

 Curious about sleep training?
 Experts recommend you wait until 4-months-old.
 However, know that it starts with ensuring your baby’s sleep schedule is in sync – something you can do now!
 Learn more about sleep training and when to start sleep training here.